Colin Fraser (ice hockey): Professional

-On June 16, 2015, as an impending free agent, Fraser signed to continue his career in Europe in agreeing to a one-year contract with German club, the Thomas Sabo Ice Tigers of the Deutsche Eishockey Liga.
-In the midst of the 2015–16 season, Fraser had appeared in 17 games for the Ice Tigers, registering 5 assists, before opting to immediately retire from professional hockey due to personal reasons on November 18, 2015.
+On June 16, 2015, as an impending free agent, Fraser continued his career in Europe, agreeing to a one-year contract with German club, the Thomas Sabo Ice Tigers of the Deutsche Eishockey Liga.
+In the midst of the 2015–16 season, Fraser had appeared in 17 games for the Ice Tigers, registering 5 assists, before opting to immediately retire from professional hockey for personal reasons on November 18, 2015.

 After retiring from professional ice hockey, Fraser became an amateur scout for his former team, the Chicago Blackhawks.

 International play

 During his junior career, Fraser competed for Canada at the 2005 World Junior Championships in Grand Forks.
 He recorded five points in six games, helping Canada to a gold medal win against Russia in the Final.
 The gold medal marked Canada's first championship of a five-year run.